 The Office for Citizens with Developmental Disabilities (OCDD) serves as the Single Point of Entry into the developmental disabilities services system.

-The following are brief descriptions of services.
+The following are brief descriptions of OCDD services and programs.

 Flexible Family Funds

 OCDD provides monthly stipends to families of eligible children with severe or profound developmental disabilities from birth to age 18 to help their families meet extraordinary costs.
 These subsidies are offered on a first-come, first-served basis.
 To submit an application, contact a human services district or authority.

 Freedom of Choice Providers

 This is the process whereby OCDD assures that each person and/or their family has the right to choose the service provider most qualified to meet their needs.
 It is important to learn as much as possible about a prospective provider in order to make an informed decision regarding which agency will be best suited to meet you or your family member's needs.
 To begin the process of locating a provider, click here.